 Lower your blood pressure

 There are a few things you can do that can both help you have healthier blood pressure and further decrease your risk for dementia — and, hopefully, the other yet-to-be-researched ways that hypertension may affect you as a woman.

 Diet is first on the list.
 I gave up one food and my high BP vanished.
 It’s no secret that food was grains.
 When I embarked on my paleo-styled diet, it was the first real change.

 The second was adding fat back into my diet.
 Healthy fats are brain food, just what a brain needs to fight off amyloid plaques.
 I eat salmon at least once a week and include heart-healthy coconut oil in my diet as well.

 Thirdly, don’t forget your vegetables, especially these 15 potassium-rich ones.
 Eat more celery to relax blood vessels.
-Eat fewer potatoes — a 20 year study published in the British Medical Journal revealed that people who ate four or more servings of potatoes per week were more likely to have high blood pressure than those who ate one or less servings per month.
+Eat fewer potatoes — a 20-year study published in the British Medical Journal revealed that people who ate four or more servings of potatoes per week were more likely to have high blood pressure than those who ate one or fewer servings per month.

 And walk.
 Please walk.
 At least 30 minutes of brisk walking daily can do wonders, if you are not up to exercise that is a little more strenuous.

 The things that make our bodies different certainly send mixed messages.
 So listen to your body and take care of it.
 Our doctors are not all-knowing and don’t always listen.

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!

 - Hypertension in Women: Review Calls for More Data to Improve Treatment — American Physiological Society (APS)